smriti1313/ARCY/README.md

 # ARCY
-ARCY is a voice assistant
+ARCY is a voice assistant built using python and its various modules.